AisyahSyahirah/TutorManagement/README.md

 ### Name and Matric Number of the Group Members
     1. Yasmin Hana binti Zulkifli 1914198
-    2. Nur aisyah Syahirah binti Osman 1819266
+    2. Nur Aisyah Syahirah binti Osman 1819266

 ### Introduction
     Our application is a platform to display the tutors that teach secondary school subjects.
 Users apply for the position by filling